 It is convenient to carry out a monthly fumigation from the second half of July, with a compound destined to the olive fly eradication, which also contains copper and foliar fertilizer.
 It is important not to leave the copper fumigation after rinsing in February or March.
-The objective of these fumigations is to eliminate the sooty mold disease, the repilo disease and to preserve the olives from the attack of the worms.
+The objective of these fumigations is to eliminate the grey knight disease, the repilo disease and to preserve the olives from the attack of the worms.

 Tillage has been carried out about three times a year.
 It should be as close as possible to the logs, changing the direction of the tillage, both transversely, horizontally or longitudinally.
 It should be done in such a way that the plow only removes the superficial part of the earth, without going beyond a depth greater than 20 cm, to avoid that the rain carries away the minerals, or to avoid that the tillage spoils the superficial roots.
 Those grasses that grow next to the trunk should be removed manually with the hoe or by spraying the grass with herbicides, moving away from the trunk.
 Between the times that it is advisable the tillage are between May and June, to eliminate the great profusion of spring grasses and to allow that the earth absorbs the water of the spring rains.
 That is, in September or October, after the rainy season, when the soil has firmed down and allows tillage.
 Thus, the soil is in suitable conditions for harvesting, in January or February after harvesting the olives.
 Lately, the substitution of the plow for herbicides has allowed the plowing task to be limited to a single annual pass, with the aim of minimizing soil erosion and nutrient losses.
 However, from a global point of view, the massive use of herbicide raises problems in groundwater and raises questions regarding possible toxicity in living organisms, including human consumers.

 In addition to these two tasks, we must mention the one that involves preparing the soil so that the olives can be harvested.
 This task is usually carried out in the month of August or September, before the fruits fall.
-It consists of raking to remove the stones and flattening the earth with a heavy cylinder, pulled by a tractor.
+It consists of passing the rake to remove the stones and flattening the earth with a heavy cylinder, pulled by a tractor.
 These last two works will allow to place the awnings under the tree to collect the olives that fall after hitting the branches with the rakes.

 |Benefits of olives||Olive fruit food||Advantages and disadvantages of eating olives|